rabowskyb/amazon-sagemaker-workshop/README.md

 ### Module 4:  Image Classification Notebook

 For this module, we'll work with an image classification example notebook.
 In particular, we'll use SageMaker's image classification algorithm, which is a supervised learning algorithm that takes an image as input and classifies it into one of multiple output categories.
 It uses a convolutional neural network (ResNet) that can be trained from scratch, or trained using transfer learning when a large number of training images are not available.
-Even if you don't have experience with neural networks or image classification, SageMaker's image classification algorithm makes the technology easy to use, with no need to design and setup your own neural network.
+Even if you don't have experience with neural networks or image classification, SageMaker's image classification algorithm makes the technology easy to use, with no need to design and set up your own neural network.

 Follow these steps: